 Luckily, there is a simple solution…

-Move-in together for a short while, without cutting any ties with the place you are leaving.
-Start by living for 1 week in your place and 1 week in your partner’s place.
+Moving in for a short while, without cutting any ties with your home place can be an option.
+Start by living for 1 week in your place, and 1 week in your partner’s place.
 Share as much about your experience as possible and take notes of your feelings.
 In the end, you can compare your experiences and decide what worked best.
 If both places presented significant issues, consider renting a new place for a week or two and see how you get on.

 The purpose of this trial is to know what both of you can expect from each other.
 Sometimes the awareness of something will be enough for you to be ok with it and some things you will have a problem with but can work it out.
 Other things will be a deal-breaker.
 Only you can decide which ones fall into which category.